parikipandlasujeeth-hub/Bus-Terminal-Ridership-Forecasting-Data-Warehouse-Design/README.md

 ## How to Run

-1. Open `data_preprocessing.ipynb` to clean and prepare the dataset.
+1. Execute `data_preprocessing.ipynb` to clean and structure the dataset.
-2. Execute `long_term_forecasting.py.ipynb` to generate forecasts.
+2. Run `long_term_forecasting.py.ipynb` to generate long-term projections (2026–2030).
-3. Run SQL scripts to create the data warehouse schema.
+3. Use the SQL scripts to create the Star Schema warehouse.
-4. Open `.pbix` files in Power BI Desktop to explore dashboards.
+4. Open the `.pbix` files in Power BI Desktop to interact with dashboards and forecast visualizations.

 ## Academic Context